fenago/tableau-intermediate/lab-guides/md/Lab_1.md

 --------------------------------

 Maps are a great way to present geographical data, as they are intuitive and easy to read.
-In this recipe, we will show name frequency by state, but this time using a map.
+In this lab, we will show name frequency by state, but this time using a map.
 This recipe will cover two frequently used ways to present data on a map: creating a map with circles of different sizes, and creating a filled